shardeum/validator-dashboard/README.md

 ### Add the network to wallet

-Open the page https://docs.shardeum.org/network/endpoints and use the setting for the Sphinx network.
+Open the page https://docs.shardeum.org/network/endpoints and use the setting for the Atomium network.

 ### Get some coins from the faucet

-Visit the faucet URL: https://faucet-sphinx.shardeum.org/ and enter the address from your wallet to get some coins.
+[Join the Shardeum Discord](https://discord.gg/shardeum) and claim tokens from the faucet Channel by running the `/faucet <account>` command.

 ### Start your validator node